TobiasVanDyk/Casio-VZ-DOS-Programs/Readme.md

 ### Upgrading with an internal 4MB RAM Card:
 An Alliance Memory AS6C4008 55PCN SRAM Memory 4Mbit Static RAM chip was added to the Casio VZ10m as shown below.
 The process is also documented in AS6C4008-SRAM-Install.pdf.

-Six banks of the RAM card can be selected via a slide switch that was mounted in the previous RAM slot on the front panel:
+Five banks of the RAM card can be selected via a slide switch that was mounted in the previous RAM slot on the front panel:

 <img src="https://github.com/TobiasVanDyk/Casio-VZ-DOS-Programs/blob/master/slideswitch.png" width="288" height="228" />